Meet the Attorneys

 Mike is a member and former president of the John E. Simonett Chapter of the American Inns of Court.
 He is a member and serves on the board of governors for the Minnesota Trial Lawyers Association.
 He is a member of the Minnesota State Bar Association, the American Association for Justice and the Stearns/Benton Bar Association.

-Michael Hall III
+Michael Hall, III

-Rated a Top 100 Litigation Lawyer by ASLA
+• Top 100 Litigation Lawyer (ASLA)

 Michael Hall III is a trial lawyer who believes in the simple premise that the practice of law should be used to help others and to do what's right.